 - a.
 The CWE community is built on the foundation of offensive and defensive cyberspace capability development (vulnerability research; development, testing, and deployment of software, hardware, radio frequency (RF) components; data analytics) and values officers with deep technical expertise and operational knowledge of the cyber domain.
 CWEs are high-demand, low-density leaders and subject matter experts who develop foundational expertise in assignments at NCWDG, U.S. TENTH Fleet/FLTCYBERCOM, and NSA.
 All CWEs are expected to engage in continuous learning to expand their technical abilities and keep pace with rapidly evolving technologies. - b.
 The CWE career path changed in Fiscal Year 2019 (FY-19) and moved away from a legacy path that called for CWEs to lateral transfer to the CW or IP designator between five and eight years of commissioned service.
-Former CWEs were allowed to return to the CWE Community and will have records that show service as a CWE, then as a CW or IP, followed by a return to CWE.
+Former CWEs were allowed to return to the CWE community and will have records that show service as a CWE, then as a CW or IP, followed by a return to CWE.
 Additionally, under the Constructive Grade Credit authorities granted by the FY-19 National Defense Authorization Act, some CWEs may have been accessed into the Navy at a paygrade above ensign due to their advanced education and/or specialized experience.
 As a result, these officers will have less total time in service (and fewer fitness reports) than their peers competing for promotion to the same paygrade. - c.
-Part of the recent rapid CWE Community growth has come through lateral transfer in senior paygrades 0-4 through 0-6.
+Part of the recent rapid CWE community growth has come through lateral transfer in senior paygrades 0-4 through 0-6.
 In some of these cases, the transferring officer may not have all of the hands-on development experience expected to be gained while a junior CWE.
-In these cases, superior performance in the officer's previous designator should be taken into consideration when evaluating an officer's promotion potential.

-d.
-Fully qualified CWE commanders will:

-- (1) Have demonstrated experience in either offensive or defensive cyber warfare mission areas. - (2) Have demonstrated leadership (e.g., dept, div, team) in previous assignments. - (3) Possess an advanced degree (master's, engineer's, or doctorate) in a technical, cyber related field.
+In these cases, superior performance in the officer's previous designator should be taken into consideration when evaluating an officer's promotion potential. - d.
+Fully qualified CWE commanders will: - (1) Have demonstrated experience in either offensive or defensive cyber warfare mission areas. - (2) Have demonstrated leadership (e.g., dept, div, team) in previous assignments.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - e.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified CWE commanders will have: - (1) Documented expertise across multiple CWE core mission areas (e.g., hardware, software, RF spectrum capability, data analytics), as documented by a record of diverse offensive and defensive tours at warfare centers, fleet staffs, and national assignments. - (2) Demonstrated strong technical leadership of software development teams and/or RF Spectrum/EW capability development teams. - (3) Demonstrated continuous learning to promote a deep technical understanding in CWE-related fields (e.g., computer engineering, cyber operations, computer science, and electrical engineering).
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (3) Possess a post-graduate education (master's, engineer's, or doctorate) in a technical, cyber related field. - e.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified CWE commanders will have: - (1) Documented expertise across multiple CWE core mission areas (e.g., hardware, software, RF spectrum capability, data analytics), as documented by a record of diverse offensive and defensive tours at warfare centers, fleet staffs, and national assignments. - (2) Demonstrated strong technical leadership of software development teams and/or RF Spectrum/EW capability development teams. - (3) Demonstrated continuous learning to promote a deep technical understanding in CWE-related fields (e.g., computer engineering, cyber operations, computer science, and electrical engineering). - (4) At least two (2) USCYBERCOM Capability Developer qualifications at the senior level, or a USCYBERCOM Master-level Developer qualification.